Eric Haase Player Props: Tigers vs. Mariners

-Saturday, Eric Haase and the Detroit Tigers face the Seattle Mariners and George Kirby, with the first pitch at 9:40 PM ET.
+Sunday, Eric Haase and the Detroit Tigers square off against the Seattle Mariners and Bryce Miller, with the first pitch at 4:10 PM ET.

-He returns to action for the first time since July 9, when he went 0-for-4 against the Blue Jays.
+In his last action (on July 9 against the Blue Jays) he went 0-for-4.

 Eric Haase Game Info & Props vs. the Mariners